Michigan Democratic Gov. Whitmer strays from her party in moving closer to Trump

 Whitmer's balance was seen in her address Wednesday and the conversation with former Fox News anchor Gretchen Carlson afterward.
 She agreed with Trump on the need to build more in America, but made it clear that she disagrees with his approach to tariffs, emphasizing that such a shift “doesn’t happen overnight.”

-“There’s no shortcut here.
+“There’s not a shortcut here.
 Strategic reindustrialization must be a bipartisan project that spans multiple presidential administrations,” Whitmer said in her address.
-“Let’s be strategic and put tariffs on the technology we actually want to make in America.”
+“We need to be strategic about tariffs on the technology we actually want to make in America.”

 Whitmer — who has less than two years left in office because of term limits — has spent much of this year traveling outside Michigan on international trade trips and visits to Washington, D.C., and other states, following a 2024 in which she dedicated considerable time campaigning for fellow Democrats.